fcaliquaglia/reanalysis_thaao_iwv/README.md

 windd, winds), VESPA (iwv), sw radiometers (up and down), radiosoundings (iwv) The reference values are always from THAAO measurements, except for IWV (ref: VESPA) and LWP (ref:HATPRO)

+> [!IMPORTANT]
-The code can be run at whichever time resolution.
+> The code can be run at whichever time resolution.

+> [!IMPORTANT]
-The pixel extraction is done before running this code using ``cdo remapnn`` for pixel 76.5, -68.8 which has a few hundreds meters offset from the exact location.
+> The pixel extraction is done before running this code using ``cdo remapnn`` for pixel 76.5, -68.8 which has a few hundreds meters offset from the exact location.

 ## Liquid Water Path - LWP (``lwp``)

+> [!CAUTION]
-LWP values have issues, at least for CARRA which has been divided by 10E-06 instead of 10e-03 as expected from the declared uom.
+> LWP values have issues, at least for CARRA which has been divided by 10E-06 instead of 10e-03 as expected from the declared uom.
 All LWP values have been masked to nan for LWP<0.0, and to 0 for LWP<15.

 - CARRA: ``total_column_cloud_liquid_water``